while-basic/portfolio-scratch/README.md

 ```

 ### Deployment

 This project can be deployed on Vercel or any other Next.js-compatible hosting platform.
 Make sure to:
 1. Configure environment variables in your hosting platform
 2. Set up the necessary database connections
 3. Update the deployment settings as needed

+## Dashboard

+The dashboard will be a tool for monitoring and managing the website.
+It will include:
+- Visitor count
+- Message count
+- User count
+- Chat history

+The dashboard will be accessible only to users with admin privileges.

 ## AI TODO